-That mateship - along with courage, endurance and humour - helped Geoff and his comrades through the challenges of not just war, but also peace.
-Many of Geoff's generation served during peacetime and, sadly, "don't feel that they should march" on ANZAC Day.
+That mateship - along with courage, endurance and humour helped Geoff and his comrades through the challenges of not just war, but also peace.

 "In that period, the only operational service was the deployment to Butterworth.
 So, a lot of people felt that they had not really done their bit for Australia," Geoff explains.